Michael Jordan’s and Kobe Bryant’s first-ever NBA jerseys expected to sell for $10 million apiece

 The auction house said MeiGrey, a company specializing in authenticating and selling sports memorabilia, examined 130 jerseys purporting to have belonged to Jordan — but only found four to be authentic.

-The jersey was matched and authenticated to his preseason debut on October 5, 1984, in Peoria, Illinois, where he first played for the Chicago Bulls.
+The jersey was photo-matched and authenticated to his preseason debut on October 5, 1984, in Peoria, Illinois, where he first played for the Chicago Bulls.

 “Debut games are unique milestones that every athlete experiences only once in their journey, making these jerseys especially coveted,” said Wachter, calling them the “moment where the hype of their pre-professional career finally comes to bear in the big leagues.”